luanelioliveira/reactjs-typescript-template/README.md

 This project is under the MIT license.
 See the [LICENSE](LICENSE) for details.

 ---
-Made with 💜 by Luan Eli Oliveira :wave: 👋  [Get in touch!](https://www.linkedin.com/in/luanoliveira/)
+Made with 💜 by Luan Eli Oliveira 👋  [Get in touch!](https://www.linkedin.com/in/luanoliveira/)